 1. Play with texture

 Some selections may be on the pricey side, but it does show clients that you take your work seriously enough to put in the time and investment.
-You can even consider using plastic, which is a highly durable texture with a modern twist.
+You can even consider using plastic, which is a highly durable material with a modern twist.

 2. Go bold with colors

-Studies show that a potential customer is more likely to keep a colored business card ten times longer than a standard monochrome one.
+According to stats published by Graphics Zoo, a potential customer is more likely to keep a colored business card ten times longer than a standard monochrome one.

-Nowadays, visiting cards are packed with color for that added oomph, grabbing the attention of anyone who sees it.
+Nowadays, visiting cards are packed with color for that added oomph, grabbing the attention of anyone who sees them.
 It’s also a great way to communicate who you are and the emotions you want to evoke in people.

 Is your business a daycare facility?
 Go with soft, pastel colors.
 Is it a gym?
 Go with bright, electrifying colors.
-Take a dive into what your business represents, and let the colors speak for you.
+Take a deep dive into what your business represents, and let the colors speak for you.

-3. Remember your authenticity
+3. Express your authenticity

 You can do this by including hand-drawn illustrations, doodles, and down-to-earth visuals.
-Not only is it humble and endearing, but it also gives your visiting card a unique and customized look that speaks to who you are.
+Not only is it humble and endearing, but it also gives your business card a unique and customized look that speaks to who you are.

 4. Transition to dual-side designs

 Retire the one-sided card.
 Your brand is multi-faceted, and you have more to offer than a simple and ordinary design characteristic.
-Dual-side visiting card designs have been getting traction for years now, and you can use this practice to include unique styles in the way you present yourself.
+Dual-side visiting card designs have been gaining traction for years now, and you can use this practice to include unique styles in the way you present yourself.

-You can use one side for a stunning, minimalistic approach and the other for a vibrant twist of colors.
+You can use one side for a stunning, minimalistic approach and the other for a vibrant twist of color.
 Feel free to divide your business information in the way that suits you the best.
 It’s all a matter of preference and understanding the highlights of your brand.